Head Chef (TV program): Harry Marquart

 At just 19 years old, Harry was the youngest contestant, but managed to go on to win the competition.
 Harry is in his 2nd year of Culinary Studies at Cork IT.
 For the final, he made Seabass, Pork Belly, Ashed Leeks, Cep Cream as a starter, Braised neck of venison as his main course, and Tart Tatin with vanilla ice cream as his dessert.
-Harry is from West Cork, Ireland, and has said his greatest influence is his brother.
+Harry is from West Cork and has said his greatest influence is his brother.
 His ultimate ambition is to have a Michelin Star and his favorite kitchen implement is a knife.
 Harry's signature dish is John Dory with caper, orange and anchovy dressing.

 Mary Scott

-The runner up, Mary is a Trainee Chef from Navan, Meath, Ireland.
+The runner up, Mary is a Trainee Chef from Navan, County Meath.
 For the final, she made Spring Pea and Asparagus Soup as a starter, Slow Roast Shoulder of Spring Lamb as her main course, and Summer Berry and Sauvignon blanc Terrine as her dessert.
 Dyslexia forces Mary to focus on creative aspects of life, especially cooking.
 Mary's favorite kitchen implement is her hot pink Kitchen Aid.
 Her signature dish is King Prawn and cheery tomato risotto.

 Phillip Roe

 Phillip was eliminated in the second to last episode of the series, finishing in third place.
-A native of Dundrum, Dublin, Ireland, 21-year-old Phillip was the second youngest in the competition after the eventual winner, 19-year-old Harry Marquart.
+A native of Dundrum, Dublin, 21-year-old Phillip was the second youngest in the competition after the eventual winner, 19-year-old Harry Marquart.
 He is a Health and Nutrition Student at DIT and part-time commis chef in Reeves, Templeogue.
 His ultimate ambition is to open his own country restaurant that serves good food at a good price.
 Phillip's greatest influences are Gordon Ramsay and René Redzepi.
 His signature dish is green pea risotto, pan seared hake with roasted root vegetables and a celeriac puree, apple tart tartan with whiskey and vanilla ice cream.
 Phillip used to play soccer for Wayside Celtic.

 Jessie Treacy

 Jessie was eliminated in the sixth episode of the series, finishing in fourth place.
-Jessie is from Ranelagh, Dublin, Ireland, and works part-time as a kitchen porter.
+Jessie is from Ranelagh, Dublin, and works part-time as a kitchen porter.
 His favorite kitchen implement is a whisk and his ultimate ambition is to provide a good quality of life for his family.
 His signature dish is chorizo risotto with poached runny egg on the top, pan fried sea bass crushed potato sauce vierge.
 Jessie used to play for Ireland in both snooker and pool.

 Jennifer Ryan

 Jennifer was eliminated in the fifth episode of the series after running out of the kitchen in tears during a challenge, finishing in fifth place.
-Jennifer is from Dundalk, Louth, Ireland and works part-time as a sous chef.
+Jennifer is from Dundalk, County Louth and works part-time as a sous chef.
 Her favorite kitchen implement is a hand blender and her ultimate ambition is to run her own restaurant abroad.
 Jennifer's signature dish is Beef Wellington.